Amerisleep vs. Nolah Mattress Reviews

 Amerisleep is not a newcomer to the mattress business.
 They’ve been producing a unique line of mattresses and bedding since 2007.
-While they have several brick and mortar stores, they sell the bulk of their bed in a box mattresses online and include front door delivery.
+While they have several brick and mortar stores, they sell the bulk of their mattress in a boxes online and include front door delivery.
 Amerisleep also overs bedding, mattress covers, and foundations, including an adjustable bed for use with any of their mattresses.

 Their five models range in support and firmness to create options for all sleep positions—stomach, back, and side.
 Amerisleep uses unique materials like Bio-Pur® to counteract the heat build-up associated with traditional memory foam.
 What’s more, their mattresses offer excellent conformability and motion isolation.
 With Amerisleep, the key is finding a model with the right firmness and cushioning based on your sleep preferences.

 - AS1: If you’re a stomach or back sleeper and you prefer a firmer mattress, the AS1 might be for you.
 Its two layers of Bio-Pur® and Bio-Core® stand ten inches high, making it Amerisleep’s lowest profile model.

 - AS2: The AS2 is similar to the AS1, except that it has a third layer, making it slightly softer than the AS1 (a true medium-firm feel).
 The extra layer, known as the Affinity layer, accommodates the body’s need for variable pressure with a zoned support design.